SCSLabISU/xPLNet/README.txt

 Epochs = 150 (90s per epoch)

 INPUT SHAPE: (3, 64, 64) [channels first]
-INPUT PRE_PROCESSING: Input to the network must be normalized by the maximum value of the input image channels before being fed to the trained network for online/offline classification tasks.
+INPUT PRE-PROCESSING: Input to the network must be normalized by the maximum value of the input image channels before being fed to the trained network for online/offline classification.
 FRONTEND: Keras
 BACKEND: Theano